Bravure Group

 Outcome

 After delivery of the product Bravure ran additional testing with a closed cohort of customers.
-Results from this testing revealed our careful planning, iteration cycles and continual contact with the client had paid off, revealing minimal changes needed to the platform before officially launching.
+Results from this testing revealed my careful planning, iteration cycles and continual contact with the client had paid off, leaving minimal changes needed to the platform before officially launching.

 As a team we were extremely happy at the success of the project and at the clients response of Bridge’s success with it customers.